Mercedes A-Class review - Engines, performance and drive

 The AMG A 35 model produces 302bhp and 400Nm of torque.
 It will sprint from 0-62mph in 4.7 seconds (4.8 in the saloon version) onto an electronically-limited top speed of 155mph, pegging it close to the VW Golf R. Power is fed to all four wheels through a seven-speed dual-clutch automatic transmission and there are five drive modes to choose from, allowing separate adjustment of elements like the dampers, throttle and gearbox responses.

-The AMG A 45 S takes the honour of the fastest A-Class with a 0-62mph of 3.9 seconds.
-Power is fed through an eight-speed auto, and with four-wheel drive the A 45 S has an impressive amount of grip.
-It rivals the Audi RS 3 for performance and price, costing over £50,000.
+The AMG A 45 S takes the honour of the fastest A-Class with a 0-62mph time of 3.9 seconds.
+Power is fed through an eight-speed auto 'box, while the four-wheel drive system provides an impressive amount of grip.
+It rivals the Audi RS 3 for performance and price, costing well over £50,000.

 In this review